 What follows is a chronicle I made during the design and construction of the Orrery.
-It’s fairly long, but would be pretty helpful to anyone else who might like to make one.
+It’s fairly long, but should be pretty helpful to anyone else who might like to make an Orrery of their own.
+I made the Orrery in a Steampunk Style and could be mounted on a ceiling for someone looking for a unique Steampunk Decor element in a room.
+So let’s see How to make an Orrery.

-Looking around for a new project I thought it would be fun to build an orrery.
-An orrery is a mechanical model of the solar system.
+Looking around for a new project I thought it would be fun to build an Orrery solar system model.
+An Orrery is a mechanical model of the solar system.
 Using gears it will rotate the planets through there orbits at the relative rates seen in astronomical observation.
-The image below is a picture of a typical orrey.
+The image below is a picture of a typical Orrey.

 My plan is to use my box of gears to build the device.
 I will be building a Coppernican Orrey.
 This contains the six planets Mercury, Venus, Earth, Mars, Jupiter and Saturn.
 Uranus and Neptune as well as Pluto are left out.
 The Model will also include the Sun at the center and Earths moon.
 I am hoping to be able to use various combinations of the gears I have in order to get the orbital times correct.